LivePersonInc/developer-center/README.md

 3. Run `bundle exec jekyll serve`.
 This builds the site and serves it over localhost:4000 (by default, you can change the `port` parameter in config.yml to whatever port you'd prefer).
 4. Navigate to http://localhost:4000/ (or the port you chose) and you'll see the site.

 **Serving the site after the first install**

 All you need to run in consequent builds of the site is `bundle exec jekyll serve`.
 You can add the suffix `--incremental` to enable incremental building of the site.
 This saves build times since the regeneration feature is enabled by default (the site rebuilds every time you hit "save").
 When `--incremental` is used, Jekyll won't rebuild the entire site on every save, only the affected sections.
+If you'd like the project to automatically open in a new tab, you can add the `-o` flag to the end of the above command.

 **Note**: changes that alter site navigation or other changes that change the site as a whole might not show up when using `--incremental`.
 If that occurs, simply "kill" the build and run `bundle exec jekyll serve` without the suffix.